-The Great Lakes Sports Commission (GLSC) is a non-profit organization dedicated to promoting Michigan as a premier destination for recreation, sports, and tourism.
+The Great Lakes Sports Commission (GLSC) is a non-profit organization dedicated to promoting and developing northern Michigan as a premier destination for sports, recreation, and tourism.

 GLSC builds on the natural energy of sport and recreation to strengthen the economic vitality, health, and quality of life in Michigan communities.
 We hope to grow the Michigan Tourism and Sports Fund into a sustainable loan and grant fund to assist infrastructure and events from all over the state.
 We strive to create global attention, economic growth, talent attraction, and improved quality of life in our great state.